LTCcovid Country Profile – Printable Version

 Structural characteristics of the LTC system, impact of the pandemic, measures adopted and new reforms

-This is a section of the LTCcovid International Living Report on COVID-19 Long-Term Care that brings together information on the experience of the long-term care sector (focussing on people who use and provide care) during the COVID-19 pandemic in Poland, as well as description of the system and of new reforms.
-This report is updated and expanded over time, as experts on long-term care add new contributions.
+This is a section of the LTCcovid International Living Report on COVID-19 Long-Term Care that brings together information on the experience of the long-term care sector (focusing on people who use and provide care) during the COVID-19 pandemic in Poland, as well as description of the system and of new reforms.
+This report was updated and expanded over time, as experts on long-term care added new contributions, until end of 2023.

 Authors: